Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Dimension reduction and forecasting in systems with pure point spectra

 \subsection{Intrinsic dimension reduction coordinates}

-Our approach for systems with pure point spectra is to construct a family of nonlinear projection maps $ \{ \pi_i \}_{i=1}^m $ of the phase space manifold $ M $ (or, equivalently, its diffeomorphic copy $F( M ) $ in data space) to the complex plane, using the generating eigenfunctions $ \{ \zeta_i \}_{i=1}^m $ from Definition~\ref{defnPurePoint} as dimension-reduction coordinates.
-Specifically, we set
+Our approach for systems with pure point spectra and smooth Koopman eigenfunctions is to construct a family of nonlinear projection maps $ \{ \pi_i \}_{i=1}^m $ of the phase space manifold $ M $ (or, equivalently, its diffeomorphic copy $F( M ) $ in data space) to the complex plane, using the generating eigenfunctions $ \{ \zeta_i \}_{i=1}^m $ from Definition~\ref{defnPurePoint} as dimension-reduction coordinates.
+Specifically, we set $ \pi_i : M \mapsto \mathbb{ C } $ with

-where, by ergodicity, the image $ \pi_i( M ) $ lies on the unit circle $ \mathbb{ T } \subset \mathbb{ C } $.
-Below, we will see that $ \pi_i $ is actually a factor map that projects the dynamical system on $ M $ to a rotation on $ \mathbb{ T } $ with frequency $ \Omega_i $.
-The use of such factor maps for dimension reduction was originally proposed in \cite{MezicBanaszuk04,Mezic05}.